English Curriculum

 Reading for Enjoyment

-Children in all year groups are encouraged also to read at home; they (or - in the case of very young children - their parents) are asked to complete a reading diary, detailing what they have read over the week, and bring this into school on a set day once a week.
+At Park Hill, we use book banding to ensure children read age-appropriate texts and as one of our tools to monitor progress.
+Children have access to a wide range of age-appropriate texts.
+All children in the school are expected to read at home on a daily basis and children in all year groups (or - in the case of very young children - their parents) are asked to complete a reading diary, detailing what they have read over the week, and bring this into school on a set day once a week.
 Children in Years 5 and 6 are expected to have more detailed entries.
 Where it is very difficult for children to read at home, staff will do their utmost to ensure they are given extra reading time at school.

 Writing